jsohlendorff/continuous_time_LTMLE/article.typ

 $
 for $k=1, dots, K$,
 where in the notation with $macron(Z)^a_(k,tau)$, we have made the dependencies explicit.
+// Anders comment: I think it is bit unclear what exactly A and B is.
+Maybe write ... = A + B, where we have defined A = ... and B =...
 To get B, we use a similar derivation to the one given in @eq:stepTheorem1.
+// Anders comment: What do you mean by "to get B"?
+Maybe some additonal comments are needed here.
 Now note that for simplifying A, we can write
 $
     &integral_(eventcensored(k-1))^(tau) macron(Z)^a_(k,tau) (t_k, d_k, l_k, a_k, f_(k-1)) integral_((eventcensored(k-1),t_k)) 1/(1- Delta tilde(Lambda)_k^c (s | f_(k-1))) 1/(tilde(S) (s - | historycensored(k-1) = f_(k-1)))  (tilde(N)^c (dif s) - tilde(Lambda)^c (dif s)) \